cloudtechpro/modal-datadog-tracing-example/README.md

 This example provides a foundation for manually instrumenting Python functions in a Modal app with ddtrace, enabling you to leverage Datadog's APM features for monitoring and optimizing your cloud functions.

+## Contribution Guidelines
+1. Fork the repository and create a new feature branch.
+2. Follow best practice python coding and security standards.
+3. Submit a pull request and request a review from a maintainer.

+## Code of Conduct
+All contributors must:
+- Be respectful and inclusive.
+- Avoid harassment or discriminatory behavior.
+- Follow GitHub’s Community Guidelines.

+## Governance Model
+- The project is maintained by a core team of maintainers.
+- Major decisions require consensus among maintainers.
+- Security vulnerabilities are addressed privately before public disclosure.